Peterborough Hospital criticised over patient A&E waiting times

 Projects are under way at the hospital to address this issue.

-Inspectors looked at two hospitals run by Peterborough and Stamford Hospitals NHS Foundation.'Not complacent'
+Inspectors looked at two hospitals run by Peterborough and Stamford Hospitals NHS Foundation.

 Peterborough City Hospital was rated as "requiring improvement" while Stamford and Rutland Hospital was rated as "good".